terenceQwert/s8854086/edk_build_howto.md

 Build total time: 00:00:01

-to resolve above issue, python build_bios.py --cleanall to force clean all, <-- it will cleans something files.
+To resolve above issue, python build_bios.py --cleanall to force clean all, <-- it will cleans something files.